-The center, named for Dan and Sharon Buttry, Global Peace Consultants for International Ministries of the American Baptist Churches, USA, reflects the continuation of one of the characteristics of Central's educational experience: to enable learners to serve humanity through compassionate and empathic action that leads to progressive, purposeful change.
+Named for Dan and Sharon Buttry, Global Peace Consultants for International Ministries of the American Baptist Churches, USA, the center seeks to equip students and faith communities to work for a more just, peaceful, and flourishing world.
+This involves biblical, theological, and theoretical education, along with practical skill-building.
+It expresses Central's educational commitment to enabling learners to serve humanity through compassionate and empathic action that leads to progressive, purposeful change.
+More information can be found on the CBTS website or by contacting the director, Dr. Ruth Rosell.